Avatar Shoot Instructions

 For shots to be synced with body mocap:

-Use a light-weight ring light.
-If not, the built-in light will do.
+Use a light-weight ring light. with additional light strips on the rods.

 Watch for camera shake and droop.